tearust/tea-docs/Whitepaper_v2/_Layer-2_Consensus_Story.md

 - Symptoms to be treated
 - Diagnosis and prescription for treatment.

 The doctor writes this information out onto an iPad.
 When done, they’ll print the index cards directly onto the nurses’ conveyor belts.
-Since the doctor can’t push push two buttons on their iPad for two different conveyor belts at the same time, the send times on these patient index cards will all have slightly different timestamps.
+The **send** time is technically when the patient's index card is printed onto the conveyor belt.
+Thus the **sent** timestamp must be reported back from the conveyor belt to the iPad.
+The doctor can't know this time right away because it takes some time for the index card to be printed onto the conveyor belt.
+Also note that any conveyor belt's printer can only print one card at a time, so the timestamps being reported back to the doctor's iPad will all be unique.

 The timestamps of when these index card were sent on the nurses’ conveyor belts must be noted for HIPAA compliance.
 For the hospital to remain compliant, it notes these timestamps on followup receipts.
 The doctor has another button to send these receipts onto the nurses’ conveyor belts as they will help the nurses determine the ordering of the patient cards.